Skip to content

 Cash Flow for Seasonal Sellers: How to Survive the Months When Nobody's Buying

-Most makers earn 60-70% of their annual revenue in a three-month window.
-The other nine months are a cash flow obstacle course of rent, supply restocking, and dwindling bank balances.
+Many makers earn the majority of their annual revenue in just a few peak months.
+The rest of the year is a cash flow obstacle course of rent, supply restocking, and dwindling bank balances.
 Here is how to forecast seasonal dips, build reserves, time your purchases, and stop white-knuckling your way through the slow season.

 Ready to streamline your business?